-General education comprises the following educational levels listed in the Education Act: preschool education, basic education and secondary education.
+General education comprises the following educational levels listed in the Education Act: pre-school education, basic education and secondary education.

 Options and forms for providing pre-school education are regulated in the Pre-school Child Care Institutions Act and the contents in the National Curriculum of the Pre-school Child Care Institution.
-Studying in a pre-school child care institution is not mandatory.
-It is still recommended to achieve the social preparedness required for entering into the basic school and competences listed in the national curriculum of the pre-school child care institution which are prerequisites for successful progress at school.
-Therefore, almost 95% of 5-7 year old children attend kindergarten.
+Studying in a preschool child care institution is not mandatory.
+It is still recommended to achieve the social preparedness required for entering into the basic school and competences listed in the national curriculum of the preschool child care institution which are prerequisites for successful progress at school.
+Therefore, almost 95% of 5-7 years old children attend kindergarten.